top of page

 Connection to Ohio:

-Parker worked at the Manhattan Project's Dayton Project Division, in Dayton, Ohio, which studied the element Polonium.
+Parker worked at the Manhattan Project's Dayton Project Division, in Dayton, Ohio, where studied the element Polonium.
 After WWII, she worked at Wright-Patterson Air Force Base, also in Dayton, Ohio, as a research physicist.

 About:

-First black woman to earn a graduate degree in physics.
+First Black woman to earn a graduate degree in physics.
 Worked as as a scientist on the Manhattan Project.

-Learn More
+Learn More:

 Online Articles: